Wednesday, April 8, 2026

 is a full-length comedy about Jeff and Quinn, a young couple who see a mouse in the Victorian home they're selling just moments before their open house is set to begin.
 Their hard-driving realtor Moira has the solution.
 Call an exterminator--and fast!

 But kindhearted Quinn puts her foot down, insisting that no traps, cats, or poisons be used.
-And so, unbeknownst to the others, each of the three calls an exterminator specializing in "humane" methods that include everything from kazoos to Viking weapons (Quinn never said anything about swords and war hammers!).
+And so, unbeknownst to the others, each of the three calls an exterminator specializing in "humane" methods that include everything from kazoos to Viking weapons (after all, Quinn never said anything about swords and war hammers!).

 The result?
 Pure havoc as the exterminators prove better at chasing off the potential buyers than the mouse!